soorajabraham1/Sober_Drunk_Classification-with-4-different-attempts/README.md

 In the given dataset, peoplre tend to be more relaxed and happy on being drunk. so i thought of first extrating the emotions of the people and then try to classify them based on sober or drunk.

-for that I chose deepface a deep learning model by face book.
+for that I chose deepface a deep learning model by facebook.
 I extrated the perentage of each emotions. so the output was a set of values for happy, angry, disgust ,sad,etc..

 Now I used the logistic regression, random forest and gradient boost  to train based on the given datas.